snemuri/ssl_manager/README.md

 Steps to run the SSL Manager:

-- Set java `export JAVA_HOME=<path to java>`
-- Update ca.properties with CA properties, Keystore & truststore passwords and the hostnames of cluster.
+- Update ca.properties with java home, CA properties, Keystore & truststore passwords and the hostnames of cluster.
 - To enable ssl for all services and ui's :
 `./bin/ssl_manager.py --ca --properties=conf/ca.properties --scpKeyFile=<pem> --enable-ssl --service=all --ui=all  --host <ambari-host> --cluster <clustername>`
 - To disable ssl for all services and ui's :